top of page

 DG_Photo_241024.jpg

-His visual work—also revolving around the expression of wave phenomena—is focused on obsolete tech such as oscilloscopes, video synthesizers, and 1980s game consoles.
-He is the co-founder/owner of the Brooklyn recording studio The Honey Jar, and in 2024, he was awarded a doctoral fellowship at Princeton University, where he is pursuing a PhD in music cognition and composition.
+His visual practice mirrors these interests, utilizing "obsolete" technologies—including oscilloscopes, vintage video synthesizers, and 1980s game consoles—to give form to hidden frequencies.
+Greenwood’s music has been performed by leading ensembles such as Alarm Will Sound, Sō Percussion, and Ekmeles, while his visual work has been featured at Finland’s Turku Animated Film Festival, St. Ann’s Warehouse, and National Sawdust.
+He is the co-founder of the Brooklyn recording studio The Honey Jar, and in 2024, he was awarded a doctoral fellowship at Princeton University, where he is pursuing a PhD in music cognition and composition.

 bottom of page